-Keep in mind that the rich text editor will be included in all activities.
+Keep in mind that the rich text editor (if activated) will be included in all activities.
 So if you want a student to watch a video and demonstrate their understanding, the video can be embedded within the assignment itself.
-The student can then demonstrate understanding through a short quiz or student created content such as a paragraph.
+The student can then demonstrate understanding through a short quiz or student created content such as writing a synopsis.

 - Assignments require a digital submission.
-This digital submission might be a typed essay, PowerPoint presentation, VoiceThread, Prezi, Video, Image, etc. that demonstrates users’ knowledge.
-Assignments can be aligned to standards with rubrics and assessment criteria to track standards mastery.
+This digital submission might be a typed essay, PowerPoint presentation, Video, Image, etc. that demonstrates users’ knowledge.
+Assignments can be aligned to standards/learning objectives with rubrics and assessment criteria to track standards mastery.
 There is also an option for students to work in groups.

 - Discussions allow students to reflect on a topic, which may include media elements.
 Students may then read all posts and replies.

 - Surveys can be utilized within a course or open externally.
 They include four question types (yes/no, open answer, matrix, multiple choice) and can be set to be anonymous.

 - Learning path is where you can create a progress-based sequence of resources which means students can take different paths to reach the same goal.
 You can read more about learning paths by clicking this link.

 - Tasks are non-digital submissions and may include student artwork, oral presentations, hand-written essays or face-to-face discussions.
 Tasks allow the teacher to provide digital directions and grading specifications, but the work will be submitted, assessed, and graded manually.